-I’m a licensed and registered Occupational Therapist practicing in Georgia in both adult inpatient rehabilitation and geriatrics (specifically ALF).
+I’m a licensed and registered Occupational Therapist practicing in Colorado in acute care and adult inpatient rehabilitation.

 I earned my BA in Psychology at the University of Missouri-St. Louis and my Master’s of Science in Occupational Therapy at Brenau University in Atlanta.

-When I’m not helping patients get back to their lives, I enjoy yoga, hiking, traveling, snowboarding, and volunteering with animal rescue.
+When I’m not helping patients get back to their lives, I enjoy hiking, traveling, exploring new restaurants, and volunteering with animal rescue.
 I also enjoy blogging about sustainability on my other website, Tamborasi.com.

 Along the way of my personal OT journey, I had a hard time finding reliable resources that were easy to follow, relatable, and that covered everything relevant to practicing OT in an everyday setting.

 My mission is to help further the development of the best occupational therapy career resources for you and the entire OT community online.